The Draughtsman's Contract: Background

 The film was inspired when Greenaway, who trained as an artist before becoming a filmmaker, spent three weeks drawing a house near Hay-on-Wye while holidaying with his family.
-Much like Mr. Neville in the final film, every day he would work on a particular view at a set time, to preserve the lighting effects while sketching from day to day.
+Much like Mr Neville in the final film, every day he would work on a particular view at a set time, to preserve the lighting effects while sketching from day to day.
 The hands shown drawing in the film are Greenaway's own, as are the completed drawings.

+Having received funding from the British Film Institute's Production Board for his films The Falls and A Walk Through H: The Reincarnation of an Ornithologist, Greenaway originally requested a modest £60,000 to make the film, and planned to shoot on black-and-white 35mm film and print on to colour stock to “find a visual equivalent for the black and white world the film’s main character draws in black on white paper”.
+Peter Sainsbury, head of the Production Board, had encouraged Greenaway to develop a feature film and reflected that when he read the script “it was as though Greenaway had been waiting for the BFI to catch up with him, so accomplished was its narrative, its characters and its themes.”
+The film was the first co-production between the British Film Institute and the newly-established Channel 4, with both providing £150,000 of funding.

 The original cut of the film was about three hours long.
 The opening scene was about 30 minutes long and showed each character talking, at least once, with every other character.
 Possibly to make the film easier to watch, Greenaway edited it to 103 minutes.
 The opening scene is now about 10 minutes long and no longer shows all the interactions among all of the characters.
 Some anomalies in the longer version film are deliberate anachronisms: the depiction of the use of a cordless phone in the 17th century and the inclusion on the walls of the house of paintings by Greenaway in emulation of Roy Lichtenstein which are partly visible in the released version of the film.

 The released final version provides fewer explanations to the plot's numerous oddities and mysteries.
 The main murder mystery is never solved, though little doubt remains as to who did it.
-The reasons for the 'living statue' in the garden and why Mr. Neville attached so many conditions to his contract were also more developed in the first version.
+The reasons for the 'living statue' in the garden and why Mr Neville attached so many conditions to his contract were also more developed in the first version.

 Locations

-Groombridge Place was the main location in this tale of 17th-century intrigue and murder.
+Groombridge Place, near Tunbridge Wells in Kent, was the main shooting location.